Parallax

 Because parallax is weak if the triangle formed with an object under observation and two observation points has an angle much greater than 90°, the use of parallax for distance measurements is usually restricted to objects that are directly "faced" by the baseline (the line between two observation points) of the formed triangles.

 Parallax also affects optical instruments such as rifle scopes, binoculars, microscopes, and twin-lens reflex cameras that view objects from slightly different angles.
 Many animals, along with humans, have two eyes with overlapping visual fields that use parallax to gain depth perception; this process is known as stereopsis.
-In computer vision the effect is used for computer stereo vision, and there is a device called a parallax rangefinder that uses it to find the range, and in some variations also altitude to a target.
+In computer vision the effect is used for computer stereo vision, and there is a device called a parallax rangefinder that uses it to find the range and, in some variations, also altitude to a target.

 A simple everyday example of parallax can be seen in the dashboards of motor vehicles that use a needle-style mechanical speedometer.
 When viewed from directly in front, the speed may show exactly 60, but when viewed from the passenger seat, the needle may appear to show a slightly different speed due to the angle of viewing combined with the displacement of the needle from the plane of the numerical dial.

 Visual perception

 In this photograph, the Sun is visible above the top of the streetlight.
 In the reflection on the water, the Sun appears in line with the streetlight because the virtual image is formed from a different viewing position.

 Because the eyes of humans and other animals are in different positions on the head, they present different views simultaneously.
-This is the basis of stereopsis, the process by which the brain exploits the parallax due to the different views from the eye to gain depth perception and estimate distances to objects.
+This is the basis of stereopsis, the process by which the brain exploits the parallax due to the different views from the eyes to gain depth perception and estimate distances to objects.

 Some animals also use motion parallax, in which the animal (or just its head) moves to gain different viewpoints.
 For example, pigeons (whose eyes do not have overlapping fields of view and thus cannot use stereopsis) bob their heads up and down to see depth.
 Motion parallax is also exploited in wiggle stereoscopy, computer graphics that provide depth cues through viewpoint-shifting animation rather than through binocular vision.